 Where employees are exposed to a toxic substance in excess of the PEL established by AKOSH standards (without regard to the use of respirator protection), a citation for exceeding the air contaminant standard shall be issued.
-The violation shall be classified as serious or other-than-serious on the criteria set forth in the Chemical Sampling Information web page and based on whether respirators are being used.
+The violation shall be classified as serious or other-than-serious on the criteria set forth in the Occupational Chemical Database web page in conjunction with the health effects codes on Label Abbreviations & Descriptions web page, and based on whether respirators are being used.